Estimated reading time: 1 minute

 IoT also has the potential to optimize many aspects of schools’ daily operations.
 Given the funding squeeze, IoT could be a huge help to improve most schools’ finances.
 And, more importantly, it could assist in the smooth, safe, and secure running of a school.

-4 How Intelligent Tutoring Systems Make Deep Learning Possible 5 By 2022, One in Five Workers Engaged in Mostly Nonroutine Tasks Will Rely on AI to Do Their Jobs 6 The Beginning of a Wave: AI Tiptoes Into the Workplace 7 How K–12 Schools Have Adopted Artificial Intelligence 8 IoT Connected Devices Installed Base Worldwide from 2015 to 2025 9 ISTE: Working 2017: IoT Use Can Save Money and Boost Security 10 The Internet of Things in K–12 11 Schools Must Invest to Protect IoT Devices
+4 How Intelligent Tutoring Systems Make Deep Learning Possible 5 The Beginning of a Wave: AI Tiptoes Into the Workplace 6 How K–12 Schools Have Adopted Artificial Intelligence 7 IoT Connected Devices Installed Base Worldwide from 2015 to 2025 8 ISTE: Working 2017: IoT Use Can Save Money and Boost Security 9 The Internet of Things in K–12 10 Schools Must Invest to Protect IoT Devices

 Estimated reading time: 1 minute